redhat-developer/odo/docs/getting-started.md

 # Getting Started

-This guide will get you started with developing your microservices iteratively on OpenShift using `ocdev`.
+This guide will get you started with developing your microservices iteratively on OpenShift using `odo`.

 We will be developing a nodejs application in this guide, you can try along by getting the code for the application by running: `git clone https://github.com/kadel/nodejs-ex`

 #### Running OpenShift

-The easiest way to get a single node OpenShift cluster is by using [minishift](https://docs.openshift.org/latest/minishift/index.html), but `ocdev` will work with any other OpenShift instance you are logged in to.
+The easiest way to get a single node OpenShift cluster is by using [minishift](https://docs.openshift.org/latest/minishift/index.html), but `odo` will work with any other OpenShift instance you are logged in to.

 - Install minishift using this [installation guide](https://docs.openshift.org/latest/minishift/getting-started/installing.html)
 - The `oc` binary can be installed `minishift oc-env` command as described [here](https://docs.openshift.org/latest/minishift/getting-started/quickstart.html#starting-minishift)
-- Install ocdev using this [installation guide](/README.md#installation)
+- Install odo using this [installation guide](/README.md#installation)

 Make sure that the commands exist by running -
 - `minishift version`
 - `oc version`
-- `ocdev version`
+- `odo version`

 The output should look something like -
 ```console